NVSL/CSE141pp-SimpleCNN/README.md

 ![](https://travis-ci.com/NVSL/CSE141pp-SimpleCNN.svg?branch=master)

 Canela is a simple convolutional neural network library.
-It's main goal is to be easy to understand and optimize.
+It's main goal is to be easy to understand.
+It is, by design, completely unoptimized.
+The code is easy to understand but very slow.

 It was developed for teaching purposes.